 Reelfoot Lake which is ideal for canoes, kayaks and jon boats when the winds are calm.
 Boats may be rented from local private businesses.
 The park has five public boat launch ramps to accommodate fishing boats and small pontoon boats.
 The park offers a variety of canoe and pontoon boat tours throughout the year.

 Campgroud Trail — 0.5 Miles — Natural — Easy

 Keystone Trail — 1.5 Miles — Natural — Easy

 Black Bayou Trail — 2.0 Miles — Natural — Easy

 Airpark Trail — 1.5 Miles — Natural — Easy

 Visitor Center Boardwalk — 0.5 Miles — Boardwalk — Easy

-From the Visitors Center a representative sample of area wildlife can be seen, including Prothonotary Warblers, Double-crested Cormorants, Wood Ducks and various wading birds.
+While Reelfoot Lake is known for its eagles and Eagle Festival, White Pelicans also make the park home during their annual fall migration.
+A variety of other birds can be seen from the visitor center, including Prothonotary Warblers, Double-crested Cormorants, Wood Ducks and various wading birds.
 To the west, Keystone Trail offers similar viewing, with abundant Goldfinches and migratory warblers attracted to thick, second-growth woods.
 From the shore, American Coots and White Pelicans can be seen in large numbers in this section of the lake.
 To the east on State Highway 21 at the new spillway is a pull-off on the south side from where an eagle nest is readily visible.